Ahmet Mete Işıkara: Politics

-Işıkara tried to enter politics in the 2002 general elections, running for a seat in the parliament from the True Path Party (DYP).
-According to election system of Turkey, parties which fail to receive less than 10% of all votes are not qualified to gain seats in the parliament.
-In the 2002 elections, DYP received slightly less than 10% and Işıkara was not able to enter the parliament.
+Işıkara tried to enter politics in the 2002 general elections, running for a seat in the parliament via the True Path Party (DYP).
+In Turkey's electoral system, parties that receive less than 10% of all votes are not qualified to gain seats in the parliament.
+In the 2002 elections, DYP received slightly less than 10% and so Işıkara was not able to enter parliament.

 Death

-Ahmet Mete Işıkara died on 21 January 2013 due to respiratory insufficiency in a hospital in Istanbul, where he was treated since 44 days in the intensive care unit.
+Işıkara died on 21 January 2013 due to respiratory insufficiency in a hospital in Istanbul, where he had been treated for 44 days in the intensive care unit.
 He was laid to rest at the Feriköy Cemetery, Istanbul.